dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

    --apiserver-cert-extra-sans=127.0.0.1
    ```

+   > **Note**: If 192.168.0.0/16 is already in use within your network you must select a different pod network
+   > CIDR, replacing 192.168.0.0/16 in the above command as well as in any manifests applied below.
+   {: .alert .alert-info}

-1. Execute the commands to configure kubectl as returned by
+1. Execute the following commands to configure kubectl (also returned by
-   `kubeadm init`.
-Most likely they will be as follows:
+   `kubeadm init`).

    ```bash
    mkdir -p $HOME/.kube